ismo-karkkainen/openapi-sourcetools/README.md

 This does not change existing schemas declared at level immediately under components/schemas that are practically identical to refer to one of them.
 The properties of objects will be changed to references.

+## openapi-generate

+Loads code that processes the OpenAPI format document and produces output.
+Increasingly intended to just manage things rather than to do actual work.

+Loaded code can add tasks during load time.
+After everything has been loaded, the tasks are run.
+Task would usually produce output but can omit it.

+Sub-directory documentation has the start of a gem that produces some kind of documentation about the document.
+A markdown file and source diagam files for diagrammatron are produced.

 ## openapi-merge